mui/material-ui/CONTRIBUTING.md

 The Markdown file is the source for the website documentation.
 So, whatever you wrote there will be reflected on the website.
 In this case, the file you need to edit is `docs/src/pages/components/buttons/buttons.md`.

-Changes should be applied to the English version e.g. only `app-bar.md` and not `app-bar-de.md`.
+Changes should only be applied to the English version e.g. only `app-bar.md` and not `app-bar-de.md`.
 For contributions concerning translations please read the [section about translations](#translations).